Therapy

 When do AFOs get worn?

 Following casting, AFOs should be worn during daytime hours for a timeframe of two to three years.
-Night splints are worn during nighttime.
-Therapists will guide families if this standard protocol should change.
+Night splints must be worn at night.
+Therapists guide families about this standard protocol and whether changes will be required later.

-The AFO will hold the feet at a 90-degree ankle angle and the night splints will hold them approximately 20-plus degrees beyond that.
-Night splints are worn to sleep in, and help to keep the muscles in an elongated stretch.
+The AFO will hold the feet at a 90-degree ankle angle, and the night splints will hold them approximately 20-plus degrees beyond that.
+Night splints are worn while sleeping and help to keep the muscles in an elongated stretch.
 Our therapists say that AFOs should be worn 23 out of 24 hours.

-The AFOs and night splints can come off after about two to three years, but that is dependent on a few things:
+The AFOs and night splints can come off after about two to three years, but that depends on the following:

-Strength maintained in the muscles that were once weak
+- Strength is maintained in the once-weak muscles

-Age of the child- the older the child, the quicker they are able to graduate from AFOs
+Age of the child — the older the child, the quicker they can graduate from AFOs.

-The toughest part of the process is to break the habit of toe walking.
-It can be easy to do the “doctor walk” (heel-toe-heel-toe), but the most important walk is the casual walk while they walk back to the car or walking and talking with friends.
-A child that is ready to be out can walk heel-toe without thinking.
+The toughest part of the process is breaking the habit of toe walking.
+It can be easy to do the “doctor walk” (heel-toe-heel-toe), but the most important walk is the casual walk while they walk back to the car or walk and talk with friends.
+A child who is ready to be out can walk heel-toe without thinking.

 -